-Register for the webinar to hear Timothy Nelson, MD, PhD, discuss hypoplastic left heart syndrome (HLHS) and the use of regenerative medicine to make the heart stronger.
+Timothy Nelson, MD, PhD, discusses hypoplastic left heart syndrome (HLHS) and the use of regenerative medicine to make the heart stronger.

 Dr. Nelson, the director of Mayo Clinic’s Todd and Karen Wanek Family Program for Hypoplastic Left Heart Syndrome, will discuss the use of regenerative medicine in hypoplastic left heart syndrome (HLHS), a rare congenital heart defect.
 One of the clinical trials at the Todd and Karen Wanek Family Program for HLHS uses stem cells collected from umbilical cord blood.
 The umbilical cord blood cells are processed in a specific manner in order to create highly concentrated stem cells that are injected into the heart at the time of the baby’s second open heart surgery.

 The HLHS program has also recently created the HLHS consortium, a network of institutions that are participating in HLHS research.
 The consortium makes it easier for patients to participate in the overall research, including the umbilical cord blood collection, no matter their location.

 - The importance of banking umbilical cord blood for babies with HLHS

 - What makes Mayo Clinic’s Todd and Karen Wanek Family Program for HLHS unique when it comes to umbilical cord blood banking